Sonnet 504

 To my eye, dear love, you never seem old

-As through clear windows over gardens green
+As through clear windows onto gardens green

-Where stand reflections, but beyond in kind,
+Where stand reflections—but beyond in kind,

-A paned reflection of a questioned truth,
+A paned reflection of unquestioned truth,

 Whilst I gaze on love’s fond remembered years.